GioCities

 So there were, in fact, plans to coordinate the Act 7 animation with Hiveswap, somehow.
 It’s unclear exactly how this would have worked, but this matches details of the original allegation.

-> So The Odd Gentlemen shifted to King’s Quest.๐Ÿ”—
+> So The Odd Gentlemen shifted to King’s Quest.§

 The Odd Gentlemen’s involvement in Hiveswap was 2012-2014.
 King’s Quest was announced in 2014 and released in 2015.
-It’s not exactly clear exactly when development on King’s Quest started, but I assume “some time before 2014” which, again, fits the timeline.
+It’s not exactly clear exactly when development on King’s Quest started, but I assume “some time before 2014” which, again, fits the timeline, and everyone on both sides of the table seems to agree that this is basically what happened.
+No surprises here.

 ipgd: according to the timeline in the doc i got, WP gave 788k to TOG in 2012 to develop Hiveswap. they then proceeded to do next to nothing, completely blowing off the dev schedule that they agreed to.

 According to my source, it’s true that TOG did next to nothing for Hiveswap and didn’t follow the development schedule.
-However, ipgd doesn’t mention Andrew being the bottleneck and holding the project up, nor that Andrew gave TOG other, unscheduled tasks to work on.
+However, ipgd doesn’t mention Andrew being the bottleneck and holding the project up, nor Andrew assigning TOG other, unscheduled tasks to work on.

 ipgd: at some point TOG apparently just completely gave up working on hiveswap, because they were tapped to develop king’s quest.